 July 6, 2020 / Esther Choy

-Second, it makes our conversations feel more meaningful.
+Encouraging reflection through stories doesn’t just make our work more productive.
+It can also make our conversations feel more meaningful.
 Let’s face it.
 We need meaningful conversations.
-We’re dangerously starved for variety in conversation during the pandemic.
+We’re dangerously starved for variety in conversation – especially in our post-pandemic world.
 We crave conversation with a new set of people who have new sets of interests that can enlighten us.

-When we go back to work in person, it’s going to be hard not to overdo some aspects of our interactions.
-It’s like opening the fridge when we’re over-hungry and suddenly finding that we’re gorging ourselves indiscriminately.
-Finally… after months and months, we have new listeners!
-People outside of those we were quarantining with!
+If you’ve been working remotely more often, it’s going to be hard not to overdo some aspects of your interactions.
+It’s like opening the fridge when you’re hungry and suddenly finding that you’re gorging yourself.
+Finally… after months and months, you have a new social circle!

-Specifically, it will be tempting to unload on our listeners rather than making sure our interactions are meaningful and well paced.
-It will be tempting to whine or talk about ourselves, rather than asking, “what good does this conversation do?”
+Specifically, it is tempting to unload on your listeners rather than making sure your interactions are meaningful and well-paced.
+It’s always more tempting to talk about yourself than it is to consider the purpose of every conversation.

 A Simple Storytelling Exercise: Taking Inventory

-- Take inventory of shared experiences— all the things you’ve gone through during your time of social isolation that your co-workers are likely to have gone through too.
-These are all experiences many people share and can relate to, and that will prompt their own reflections:
+- Take inventory of shared experiences— something many people share and can relate to, and that will prompt their own reflections:

 - Have you started a new hobby?

 - Learned a new skill you’ve been meaning to learn for years?

 - Focus on experiences that my colleague Kelly Standing calls “not too shiny” and “not too whiny.”
 Storytelling is about bonding with other people by finding what we have in common.